-Change in Assumptions - For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2017, the discount rate increased 1.02% to 5.00% and the long-term expected rate of return decreased 0.65% to 7.00%.
-For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2017, the discount rate increased 0.59% to 6.14% and the long-term expected rate of return decreased 0.65% to 7.00%.
+Change in Assumptions - For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2018, the discount rate increased 0.66% to 5.66% while the long-term expected rate of return remained at 7.00%.
+For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2018, the discount rate increased 0.37% to 6.51% while the long-term expected rate of return remained at 7.00%.
+For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2017, the discount rate increased 1.02% to 5.00% while the long-term expected rate of return decreased 0.65% to 7.00%.
+For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2017, the discount rate increased 1.02% to 5.00% while the long-term expected rate of return decreased 0.65% to 7.00%.
+For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2017, the discount rate increased 0.65% to 6.14% while the long-term expected rate of return decreased 0.65% to 7.00%.

-Sensitivity of the Collective Net Pension Liability to Changes in the Discount Rate - The following presents the collective net pension liability of the University, measured as of June 30, 2017, calculated using the discount rate as disclosed above as well as what the collective net pension liability would be if it was calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate (dollars in thousands):
+Sensitivity of the Collective Net Pension Liability to Changes in the Discount Rate - The following presents the collective net pension liability of the University, measured as of June 30, 2018 and 2017, respectively, calculated using the discount rate as disclosed above as well as what the collective net pension liability would be if it was calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate (dollars in thousands):